Forex No Stop-Loss Strategy

 - Such a method is also helpful in the sense that it takes the emotions of an individual out of equations.

-- Also, stop-loss orders can protect traders from potential losses if they can not access their trading accounts due to losing connection to the internet, personal problems, or for any other reason.
+- Stop loss orders can protect traders from potential losses if they can not access their trading accounts due to losing connection to the internet, personal problems, or for any other reason.

 Therefore, stop losses can play an important role in your trading strategy.

 On the other hand, a trader might have several reasons for not using Stop-Loss orders.
-Firstly, when it comes to traditionally more volatile pairs, it might happen that those fluctuations can trigger the stop-loss order prematurely, inflicting some losses on the trader’s account, only to reverse to its initial level.
+Firstly, when it comes to traditionally more volatile pairs, fluctuations can trigger the stop-loss order prematurely, inflicting some losses on the trader’s account, only to reverse to its initial level.
 So essentially, the stop-loss order kicks in and closes the trade before it has a chance to become profitable and let traders earn their payout.

 To illustrate an example of such a scenario, let us take a look at this hourly USD/JPY chart: